A boy named Juvy

 Juvy replied, “That family is for you but I have no education, no parents, no money and no life.
 It’s obvious where I’m going”.

-We had to travel 6 hours to get to the hospital.
 Arriving, we found out that he had many problems.
 A germ that he attained from stepping in filthy water had gone up his body and was attacking his kidney, heart and brain.
-He had high blood pressure, dengue, leukemia, brain cancer and rabies.
-He was fighting for his life and barely holding on.
+He had high blood pressure, dengue, brain cancer and rabies and they were all reacting after getting the germ in his system.
+He was fighting for his life and was barely holding on.
 No one knew about all of these problems, except Juvy.
 He just kept it in.

 The next morning, around 8am, he passed.